AMBarbosa/ecotrends/README.md

 You should also **delimit a region for modelling**.
-You can provide your own spatial extent or polygon – e.g., a biogeographical region within which your species was more or less evenly surveyed.
+You can provide your own spatial extent or polygon – e.g., a biogeographical region within which your species was reasonably surveyed.
 Alternatively or additionally, you can use the `getRegion` function of package `fuzzySim` to compute a “reasonably sized” area around your species occurrences (see help file and try out different options, some of which may be much